Union Jack flag icon Canada flag Canada Ireland flag Ireland

 A pear-shaped gemstone usually faceted for extra sparkle.
 Beads can have holes drilled through to be attached to jewellery.

-A gemstone cut that has a flat back and rounded top.
-Most often have a smooth, highly polished surface but can also be faceted on top in what is known as a rose cut design.
+A gemstone cut that has a flat back and a rounded top.
+Most often have a smooth, highly polished surface, but can also be faceted on top in what is known as a rose cut design.

 A measure of purity.
 Spelt 'karat' in the USA and some other countries.
-The higher the number, the purer the gold, maximum 24 (pure gold).
-Gold alloyed with other metals (lower carats) are more suitable for jewellery.
+The higher the number, the purer the gold, with a maximum of 24 (pure gold).
+Gold alloyed with other metals (lower carats) is more suitable for jewellery.
 Jewellers use 'ct', 'kt' or 'K’.

 Refers to the mass (or weight) of the stones: the higher the number, the greater the weight.
 In this case, the spelling is the same worldwide.